 No one likes to receive negative feedback in front of their colleagues.
 If you need to deliver constructive criticism, meet with the agent in a private office or conference room.
-Discussing performance issues in confidences eliminates the risk of embarrassing agents, making it more likely they will be willing to work on their performance.
+Discussing performance issues in confidence eliminates the risk of embarrassing agents, making them more likely to work on their performance.

 Use Objective Data

 Back up your constructive criticism with objective data collected by automated tools.
 Using objective data eliminates the risk of appearing biased against a particular agent.
-If an agent has a call handling time that is longer than it should be, for example, you can easily show the agent his call times on an automated report.
+For example, if an agent has a call handling time that is longer than it should be, you can easily show the agent his call times on an automated report.

 Ask for 360-Degree Feedback